wultra/powerauth-server/docs/Configuration-Properties.md

 for dispatching a callback event.
 The default values are set with respect to the behavior of previous PowerAuth version.
 However, it is possible to override these defaults or configure each callback settings individually using the Callback URL Management API.

+PowerAuth dispatches a callback as soon as a change in operation or activation status is detected.
+This is achieved through a callback event listener that uses a configurable thread pool.
+Even if the thread pool's queue is currently full, the callback will eventually be dispatched.

 | Property                                                        | Default | Note                                                                                                  |
 |-----------------------------------------------------------------|---------|-------------------------------------------------------------------------------------------------------|